powens/personal-site-gatsby/src/pages/2019-04-12-i-suck-at-design/index.md

 I would no longer like this to be the case.
 I would like to improve my ability to design.
 How am I going to accomplish this?
 To quote fatal1ty:

 `youtube:https://www.youtube.com/watch?v=SlCRfTmBSGs`

-“Practice...
+> “Practice...
 The only way you’re going to get better.
-The only way you’re going to be number 1... at anything”
+It's the only way you’re going to be number one... number one at anything”

 I’ve been studying other sites and literature, like [Steve Schoger's Refactoring UI](https://refactoringui.com/), and [dev.to](https://dev.to).
 This is part of the reason why I started my own site, as opposed to hosting posts on dev.to or medium.
 I’ve been experimenting with design tools like [figma](https://www.figma.com).
 Finally, rather than just looking at websites, I am trying to approach them with a critical eye.